imoralescs/imoralescs.github.io/aws.md

 **Serverless Framework**

 1. First install Nodejs on machine.
+Ensure that you have installed latest LTS version of Nodejs.
 2. Install by terminal Serverless as global:

 ```